 The price for everything is… whatever you agree to pay for it

-In Vietnam, it’s normal to increase prices when they think they can get more money out of you.
+One of the things to know before visiting Vietnam is that you should expect people (especially street vendors) to increase the price when they think they can get more money out of you.
 If you’re coming from the Western hemisphere, the truth is, a lot of people will try to take as much money out of you.
 You might even start feeling like a walking ATM!
 I know it’s hard to grasp this, but they’re not necessarily trying to rip you off.
 Vietnamese are taught that the Western countries are the ones to blame for all of their problems and that we “owe” them.
-So they will try to pretend you agreed to a higher price, give you back less change etc. And they expect from us to spend money when visiting, and when you try to bargain, they get upset and treat you poorly.
+So they will try to pretend you agreed to a higher price, give you back less change, etc. And they expect from us to spend money when visiting, and when you try to bargain, they get upset and treat you poorly.

 Don’t Book anything Online in Vietnam